Let’s stay in touch

 Perhaps the most annoying factor.
 The subscription fees are too high thus making it too expensive specifically for the freelance developers out there.
 You can only enjoy the optimized performance and graphical improvements by paying a whopping amount for these expensive licenses which kind of bums you out.

 The Mono has long grown old.
 It’s outdated and often creates hurdles for developers especially once the projects reach a definite size.

 Lags on world editing

 It lags a bit behind compared to other tools like Unreal when it comes to editing the ‘world’ with terrain and placement tools.
 Basically, when it comes to a big game with big open worlds, you will want to be prepared for lack of assets availability and be prepared to do a lot more work on your own.

 In the End, It’s a Love-Hate Story

 In the end, whatever development engine you opt for, there will always be a light side and a dark side.
 Unity isn’t necessarily bad in something or too good at another.
-It all boils down to your requirements and demands of the engine.
-Moreover, it is better to test the waters before you make a judgement.
+It all boils down to your requirements and the demands of the engine.
+Moreover, it is better to test the waters before you make a judgment.

 As far as game development is concerned, the force is strong with Unity.
-It is an excellent platform and highly recommended for developers, especially those who want to jump start on game development.
-To help you get started there are numerous tutorials out there to familiarize with development process on Unity.
+It is an excellent platform and highly recommended for developers, especially those who want to jump-start game development or build augmented reality apps.
+To help you get started there are numerous tutorials out there to familiarize yourself with the development process on Unity.
 Make sure to check them out before you start.